lrochette/sweagle-ansible/README.md

 - Copy your SWEAGLE full package zip file to
   - /roles/sweagle/files
   - /files/sweagle when force_local_installation is set to true

-- update /inventories/all-in-one/group_vars/all.yml with:
-  - your root password for ansible become to work
+- Update your inventories files with your root password for Ansible become to work
+  - this is in /inventories/all-in-one/all.yml for full installation on one host
+  - this is in /inventories/multi-hosts/hosts.yml for installation on multiple hosts

+- Update playbook properties with your desired settings (for custom installation path, ports to use, etc) in
+  - /group_vars/all.yml
-  - your SWEAGLE license in parameter sweagle_license_key for silent install (if you don't put your license, then playbook will ask for it when installing SWEAGLE component)
+  - you can put here your SWEAGLE license in parameter sweagle_license_key for silent install (if you don't put your license, then playbook will ask for it when installing SWEAGLE component)
-- if you set force_local_installation to true, be sure to put all required packages files in /files folder (see ./files/README.txt for details)
+- if you set force_local_installation to true, be sure to put all required packages files in /files folder (see ./files/README.md for details)

 ## Test with
 ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --check